SSM Meets Video Diffusion Models: Efficient Long-Term Video Generation with Structured State Spaces: Method

 \section{Method}

-In this section, we propose the architecture of a temporal SSM (state-space model) layer for use in diffusion models for videos.
-Recent diffusion model-based video generation techniques capture temporal features through temporal attention layers, incurring memory costs proportional to the square of the sequence length.
-Recently, SSMs have emerged as a promising alternative to attention, offering linear memory costs with respect to the sequence length~\citep{hippo, s4, s4d, s5, mamba}.
-We first review the recent advancements in SSMs in prior works, followed by a detailed description of our proposed temporal SSM layer architecture for video generation diffusion models.
+In this section, we propose the architecture of a temporal SSM layer for use in video diffusion models.
+Recently, SSMs have emerged as promising alternatives to attention mechanisms, offering linear memory and time complexity with respect to sequence length~\citep{hippo, s4, s4d, s5, mamba}.
+First, we review recent advancements in SSMs from previous studies, followed by a detailed description of the proposed temporal SSM layer architecture for video-generation diffusion models.